roddhjav/apparmor.d/docs/usage.md

     -f, --file FILE    Set a logfile or a suffix to the default log file.
     -s, --systemd      Parse systemd logs from journalctl.
     -r, --rules        Convert the log into AppArmor rules.
+    -R, --raw          Print the raw log without any formatting.
 ```